Mitars/bigdata-projectone/readme.md

 Initial version of the project which uses Apache Spark to read data from a csv file, ingests it into Kafka, reads that Kafka topic with Apache Spark and submits it to a Database.

+## Producers

+Producers are located within the producers subdirectory.
+In order to create a new producer, add a new Python file in the directory and have it contain a class which inherits from the Producer class.
+It should override two methods get_schema and stream_modification, and it should have its name and key_value attributes initialized.

+Next import the class in the general_config.py file, create an instance, add it to the activeProducer list and initialize its App Name, Topic, Drop Path and Checkpoint Path values.

 ## Running

 In order to execute the application you have to have Kafka up and running (including both Zookeeper and Kafka).